 - They have a 98% open rate.
 Therefore, you can be sure that donors will read the message.

-Hopefully, the tips above inspired your imagination to craft a remarkable year-end thank you letter for your donors.
+Hopefully, the tips and letter templates above inspired your imagination to craft a remarkable year-end thank you letter for your donors.

 But keep in mind, the struggle for retention begins as soon as you receive a gift, and this letter is just one aspect of it.